-to work on an exciting river improvement programme in Peterborough.
+Discover more about an exciting river improvement programme in Peterborough

 The project has been launched following completion of a feasibility study in 2014 by Peterborough City Council and the Environment Agency.
 The study looked at potential ways that the water quality, biodiversity and amenity function of the water bodies could be improved for the benefit of all.

 The project aims to re-shape and re-landscape five stretches of the Werrington, Marholm and Paston brooks.
 These are in the Duke’s Mead, Hastings Road, Arundel Road, Ullswater Avenue and Aubretia Avenue areas.
 These five stretches will be scheduled gradually.

 The work will involve putting new features into the brooks to improve the way they naturally function, restoring them to how nature intended.
 From changing the way the brook flows, to increasing the amount of oxygen in the water, the features will help to clean the water, create new habitats, and provide a more pleasant space for all to enjoy.

 The project has recently completed works on reaches 3 & 4 (Arundel Road and Rockingham Grove).
 The next stage of works will be Aubretia Reach, with a planned construction start date for this reach in February 2018.